-The Snapper Grouper AP met in April 2022 and provided the following comments: North of Cape Hatteras, NC, blueline tilefish are abundant in shallow water; eliminating possession by captain and crew would be appropriate if needed; however, the Council could consider waiting until after the stock assessment is completed to consider changes to management measures; blueline tilefish is an important species for the for-hire sector in northeastern NC; when dolphin or tuna are not available, blueline tilefish fill that gap; consider a 3 per person limit with a maximum of 18; and consideration of current economic conditions to make changes to the possession limit for captain and crew.
+The Snapper Grouper AP met in April 18-20, 2022, and provided the following comments:

+- North of Cape Hatteras, North Carolina, blueline tilefish are abundant in shallow water. - Eliminating possession by captain and crew would be appropriate if needed; however, the Council could consider waiting until after the stock assessment is completed to consider changes to management measures. - Blueline tilefish is an important species for the for-hire sector in northeastern North Carolina.
+When dolphin or tuna are not available, blueline tilefish fill that gap. - Consider a 3 per person limit with a maximum of 18 in consideration of current economic conditions to make changes to the possession limit for captain and crew.